Physics & Chemistry

 Most popular

-Your head ages slightly faster than your feet.
-We've measured it.
+Your head is aging way faster than your feet

 Explore other rabbit holes